JochemvanderSpek/Canvas3D/README.md

 The Canvas3D software lets you simply place various geometrical shapes, texts and external objects into an empty space where x and z define the ground plane, and y is up.
 I've tried to keep the commands similar to what you've used for canvas.
 There's just a 3rd dimension added to the translate, rotate and scaling commands.

+// In order to run all the examples, you have to start a webserver in the directory where all the examples reside.
+To do this, open a terminal (Applications/utilities/terminal) and type:

+cd /path/to/Canvas3D/
+python -m SimpleHTTPServer

+// and you will see:

+Serving HTTP on 0.0.0.0 port 8000 ...

+// this means that a webserver is running now from your directory, allowing you to direct your browser to http://localhost:8000/example_loading_objects.htm This is actually very useful in website development, as you can run everything locally this way.
+I believe safari loads the page directly, but also firefox needs a local webbrowser.
+For Windows, you have to download python first, from https://www.python.org/downloads/.

 // before you start using the library, you need to create a canvas object like this: var canvas3D = new KABK.Canvas3D();